top of page

 We grow eco sourced native trees to plant along waterways, recreate wetlands and stabilize erosion-prone hill country.

-Our team does the mahi to fence, establish and maintain planting sites, do weed control and provide expertise and support to work alongside landowners, the community, and collective aspirations.
+Our team does the mahi to establish and maintain planting sites, do weed control and provide expertise and support to work alongside landowners, the community, and collective aspirations.

 Building capability and employment for tangata whenua and community is another important part of our mahi through engagement, education and the application of matauranga.